Long road ahead as Fiat Chrysler, Peugeot agree $50 billion merger

 PARIS/MILAN (Reuters) - Fiat Chrysler and Peugeot maker PSA have struck a binding deal to create the world’s fourth biggest carmaker, and now face the challenge of winning over regulators and delivering on a pledge to slash costs without closing factories.

-Both tasks are likely to prove difficult, as two of the industry’s oldest dynasties try to combine Europe’s second and third biggest car manufacturers under the gaze of politicians and trade unions who have vowed to resist any move to cut jobs.
+Both tasks are likely to prove difficult, as two of the industry’s oldest dynasties try to combine major European operations under the gaze of politicians and trade unions who have vowed to resist any move to cut jobs.

 Success is vital to help both companies cope with a slowdown in autos demand and the cost of making cleaner vehicles to meet tougher emissions regulations.